scala/scala3/docs/docs/reference/contextual/extension-methods.md

 and where `T` is the expected type.
 The following two rewritings are tried in order:

  1. The selection is rewritten to `m[Ts](e)`.
- 2. If the first rewriting does not typecheck with expected type `T`, and there is an implicit value `i` in either the current scope or in the implicit scope of `T`, and `i` defines an extension method named `m`, then selection is expanded to `i.m[Ts](e)`.
+ 2. If the first rewriting does not typecheck with expected type `T`, and there is an implied instance `i` in either the current scope or in the implied scope of `T`, and `i` defines an extension method named `m`, then selection is expanded to `i.m[Ts](e)`.
     This second rewriting is attempted at the time where the compiler also tries an implicit conversion from `T` to a type containing `m`.
 If there is more than one way of rewriting, an ambiguity error results.

 So `circle.circumference` translates to `CircleOps.circumference(circle)`, provided
-`circle` has type `Circle` and `CircleOps` is an eligible implicit (i.e. it is visible at the point of call or it is defined in the companion object of `Circle`).
+`circle` has type `Circle` and `CircleOps` is an eligible implied instance (i.e. it is visible at the point of call or it is defined in the companion object of `Circle`).

 ## Instances for Extension Methods